purushotham2628/crowd-funding-app/README.md

 - **Dual Transaction Modes**: Fund projects with real ETH via MetaMask or use demo mode for unlimited testing
 - **User Authentication**: Secure login via Replit Auth (OpenID Connect)
+- **Project Categories**: Organize projects by category (Technology, Art & Design, Social, Environment, Other)
+- **Advanced Search & Filtering**: Search projects by name, filter by category for easy discovery
 - **Project Creation**: Create crowdfunding projects with detailed descriptions and precise deadlines (date + time)
 - **Real-time Countdown**: See exactly how much time is left with live countdown timers
 - **Funding Progress**: Visual progress bars showing how close each project is to its goal